Skip to contents

 Examples

-# Find columns names by pattern
+# Find column names by pattern

 extract_column_names(iris, starts_with("Sepal"))